 We see lickspittles like Charles McGraw’s Marcellus, who for less generous radical types surely represents a pig cop who doesn’t deserve a fair shake.
 Similarly, Herbert Lom’s Tigranes comes off as an amoral opportunist.
 It doesn’t matter that Tigranes is not the one who betrayed Spartacus.
 Our hero is so virtuous that Tigranes’ eagerness to earn a commission is regarded as Evil.

 A reading tip: last year I enjoyed a fascinating book by J. Hoberman called The Dream Life: Movies, Media, And The Mythology Of The Sixties, which sculpts a politico-cultural history of that decade through themes in movies.
 It sounds trite but it’s not.
-Hoberman’s examples and logic are amazingly accurate and inspired.
+Hoberman’s examples are well chosen and his logic sound.
 One of his pairs of conflicting political movies are 1960’s liberal-radical Spartacus, and the right wing-reactionary The Alamo by John Wayne.
 Hoberman shows how they represented a tug-of-war for the emotional heart and political mind of the nation, in a big election year.

 Practically a budget purchase, Universal Studios Home Entertainment’s Blu-ray of Spartacus is now one of the best-looking discs I own.
 Originally filmed in Technirama, the image sparkles all the way through.
 Textures, color patterns and edges are sharp and defined, as if a veil had been dropped from the screen.
 I can recommend this disc no matter which previous version you own.
 The images on the disc look MUCH better than these stills I’ve found on the web… it was tough, but I skipped over the nude shots of Jean Simmons that are floating around out there.